thomasgeissl/whoami/src/md/footer.md

 id: "footer"
 ---

 This website is written with [gatsby.js](https://github.com/gatsbyjs/gatsby), the source can be found [here](https://github.com/thomasgeissl/whoami).
 It does not use any cookies.

-And it is only a first quick and dirty draft.
-I will hopefully find some time soon to work on the design and add more content.
+Please don't hesitate to get in touch via email (thomas.geissl@gmail.com) if you want to collaborate or have any questions.
+Or connect with me on social media.
 Some of my digital photographs can be found [here](https://www.instagram.com/thomas.geissl/), for the analog ones you will have to swing by at my place.
-I am not really active, but I do have a [linkedin account](https://www.linkedin.com/in/thomas-geissl-934a8ba7/), in case someone wants to connect there.
+Also, I do have a [linkedin account](https://www.linkedin.com/in/thomas-geissl-934a8ba7/), in case someone wants to connect there.

-Please don't hesitate to get in touch via email (thomas.geissl@gmail.com) if you want to collaborate or have any questions.

 Bussi und baba\
 Thomas